ossdhaval/mysite/source/while-coding/git-commands-notes.md

 git reset <file_name>

 Branch information :

+ Remember: HEAD is a pointer to a branch, and a branch is a pointer to a commit.
+ So when you say `git commit`, git first looks at where the HEAD is pointing, and then it'll move that branch pointer to point to new commit.

 There are two useful command to understand current branches and their status more : git log --oneline --decorate --all